kkirstan/Bank-Revenue-and-Election-Data-Analysis/README.md

 # PyBank Data Analysis
-  In this challenge I created a python script to analyze mock bank data (budget_data.csv, "PyBank/Resources") to find the total revenue accrued, the average change in revenue from month to month, and the months with the greatest increase and greatest loss of revenue over a 7-year period.
-In addition, I created the text file "PyBankAnalysis.txt" that includes the output results, located within the PyBank/Analysis folders.
+  In this challenge I created a python script to analyze mock bank data [budget_data.csv](PyBank/Resources/budget_data.csv) to find the total revenue accrued, the average change in revenue from month to month, and the months with the greatest increase and greatest loss of revenue over a 7-year period.
+In addition, I created the text file [PyBankAnalysis.txt](PyBank/Analysis/PyBankAnalysis.txt) that includes the output results, located within the PyBank/Analysis folders.

 # PyBank Instructions

- Create a python script that analyzes the records to calculate each of the following:
+ Create a python script that analyze the records to calculate each of the following:

 •The total number of months included in the dataset